ThinkParQ/beegfs-csi-driver/docs/deployment.md

 *deploy/prod/kustomization.yaml* for a complete list) are available on all nodes, or ensure they can be pulled from some internal registry.

-One option if your air-gapped environment does not have a DockerHub mirror, you can pull the necessary images from a machine with access to the internet (example: `docker pull netapp/beegfs-csi-driver`) then save them as tar files with [docker save](https://docs.docker.com/engine/reference/commandline/save/) so they can be copied to the air-gapped Kubernetes nodes and loaded with [docker load](https://docs.docker.com/engine/reference/commandline/load/).
+If your air-gapped environment does not have a DockerHub mirror, one option is pulling the necessary images from a machine with access to the internet (example: `docker pull netapp/beegfs-csi-driver`) then save them as tar files with [docker save](https://docs.docker.com/engine/reference/commandline/save/) so they can be copied to the air-gapped Kubernetes nodes and loaded with [docker load](https://docs.docker.com/engine/reference/commandline/load/).

 Once the images are available, either modify *deploy/prod/kustomization.yaml* or copy *deploy/prod/* to a new directory (e.g. *deploy/internal*).
 Adjust the `images[].newTag` fields as necessary to ensure they either match images that exist on the Kubernetes nodes